dorjeduck/mopro/README.md

 # mopro 🔥

 A lightweight and customizable progress bar for [Mojo](https://docs.modular.com/mojo/), meant for tracking the progress of long-running operations in loops.
+Based on Mojo version 24.4 .

 ## Usage

+**Prerequisite**: Ensure you have [Mojo](https://docs.modular.com/mojo/) 24.4 installed.

 In its simplest use case, you specify the total number of iterations and provide a callback function as parameter that will be called for each iteration: